btriapitsyn/vpn-route-manager/README.md

 ## How it works

 The tool runs as a background service that monitors your VPN connection every 5 seconds.
-When it detects GlobalProtect VPN is connected, it adds specific network routes that bypass the VPN tunnel for configured services.
+When it detects a VPN connection (works with GlobalProtect, Cisco AnyConnect, FortiClient, OpenVPN, and other corporate VPNs), it adds specific network routes that bypass the VPN tunnel for configured services.

 ## Available Services